-If both you and your spouse/domestic partner are employed by Citigroup, each of you can enroll individually or one of you can enroll and claim the other as a dependent.
-However, you can't enroll as an individual and be claimed as your spouse's dependent.
+If both you and your spouse/domestic partner are employed by Citigroup and are benefitseligible, each of you can enroll individually or one of you can enroll and claim the other as a dependent.
+You cannot enroll as an individual and be claimed as your spouse's/domestic partner's dependent.